csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 To get a hands-on feel for end-to-end delay in a computer network, we can make use of the Traceroute program.
 Traceroute is a simple program that can run in any Inter- net host.
 When the user specifies a destination hostname, the program in the source host sends multiple, special packets toward that destination.
 As these packets work their way toward the destination, they pass through a series of routers.
 When a router receives one of these special packets, it sends back to the source a short message that contains the name and address of the router.

-**VideoNote Using Traceroute to discover network paths and measure network delay**More specifically, suppose there are _N_ \- 1 routers between the source and the destination.
+More specifically, suppose there are _N_ \- 1 routers between the source and the destination.
 Then the source will send _N_ special packets into the network, with each packet addressed to the ultimate destination.
 These _N_ special packets are marked _1_ through _N,_ with the first packet marked _1_ and the last packet marked _N_.
 When the _n_th router receives the _n_th packet marked _n,_ the router does not forward the packet toward its destination, but instead sends a message back to the source.
 When the destination host receives the _N_th packet, it too returns a message back to the source.
 The source records the time that elapses between when it sends a packet and when it receives the corresponding return message; it also records the name and address of the router (or the destination host) that returns the message.
 In this manner, the source can reconstruct the route taken by packets flowing from source to destination, and the source can determine the round-trip delays to all the intervening routers.
 Traceroute actually repeats the experiment just described three times, so the source actually sends _3_ • _N_ packets to the destination.
 RFC 1393 describes Traceroute in detail.

 Here is an example of the output of the Traceroute program, where the route was being traced from the source host gaia.cs.umass.edu (at the University of Massachusetts) to a host in the computer science department at the University of Sorbonne in Paris (formerly the university was known as UPMC).
 The output has six columns: the first column is the _n_ value described above, that is, the number of the router along the route; the second column is the name of the router; the third column is the address of the router (of the form xxx.xxx.xxx.xxx); the last three columns are the round-trip delays for three experiments.
 If the source receives fewer than three messages from any given router (due to packet loss in the network), Traceroute places an asterisk just after the router number and reports fewer than three round-trip times for that router.